Ahsan3991/MulTEAtasker/README.md

 How to run the game on Ubuntu (tested on Noble Numbat)
 1) Download all the files on your local folder
-2) Make sure to install the updated version of Python and Pygame
+2) Make sure to install the updated version of Python and Pygame (https://www.pygame.org/wiki/CompileUbuntu?parent=)
     ```
     $ sudo apt-get update
     $ sudo apt-get install python3.6
     ```
-[use this link to install Pygame] (https://www.pygame.org/wiki/CompileUbuntu?parent=)

 4) Open the terminal and goto the folder where the game files reside
 5) Then type Python3 fun.py and press enter